Their Eyes Were Watching God: Liberation from racial history

 Janie grew up under the care of her grandmother, Nanny.
 Nanny's experiences as a slave and freedwoman shaped the way Nanny saw the world.
 She hoped to protect Janie, by forcing her to marry Logan Killicks, although he was older and she was not attracted to him.
-Janie followed her grandmother's advice but found that it wouldn't be as easy to love him as Nanny had suggested.
+Janie followed her grandmother's advice but found that it would not be as easy to love him as Nanny had suggested.
 African Americans believed in marriage during the early 20th century because they had been prevented from such legal protection under slavery.
 Unhappy in her marriage to Logan, Janie runs off with Starks and commits bigamy.
 After the death of Starks, Janie meets Tea Cake and they fall in love.
 Her community thought he was a broke nobody and was suspicious of him.
-Tea Cake wasn't the perfect man, but he was better than the community of Eatonville had expected him to be.
+Tea Cake was not the perfect man, but he was better than the community of Eatonville had expected him to be.

 Janie’s journey is not only about love and self-discovery but also about liberating herself from the racial history that shaped the lives of the women before her.
 Her grandmother, Nanny, who was born into slavery, sees the world through a rigid racial and social hierarchy.
 In "Seeking Confirmation of the Voice and Vision: The Struggle for Janie’s Soul in Their Eyes Were Watching God,” Luella Putnam states, “Nanny sees the world demarcated in terms of power, race, and gender.
 She explicitly defines for Janie the hierarchy of the world as she sees it: white man, white woman, Black man, and then, finally, Black woman (5).
 This hierarchy influences her belief that security and survival matter more than love, causing her to transfer her fears onto Janie.
 Nanny’s insistence that Janie marry Logan Killicks comes from a traumatic past where marriage was seen as protection, a legacy rooted in the dehumanization of slavery.
 However, Janie comes to resent this mindset: “She hated her grandmother and had hidden it from herself all these years under a cloak of pity” (Hurston 89).
 By confronting the generational expectations and internalized racial limitations passed down to her, Janie begins to liberate herself from this inherited burden.
 Putnam emphasizes that although Janie internalized Nanny’s worldview early on, she eventually grows beyond it, realizing “though her relationships with those around her (and the races and classes they represent) have served to shape her, she no longer needs them to define herself” (Putnam 18).
 Through this process, Janie breaks free from the racialized gender roles imposed on her and embraces a self-defined life.
 Her return to Eatonville is not a retreat, but a powerful homecoming as a Black woman who has survived, resisted, and redefined what freedom means beyond the constraints of history.